kruzhok-team/libhtreegeom/README.md

 The C++ library with the C interface for processing hierarchical graphs with geometry.
-Used by the CyberiadaML library to process state machine graph with geometrical parameters.
+Used by the CyberiadaML library to process state machine graphs with geometrical parameters.

 The library uses homog2d geometry transformation library.